-Below we’ve included the full article form Worksafe’s recent email newsletter.
+Below we’ve included the full article from Worksafe’s recent email newsletter.

 Introducing Echo Barrier

-Echo Barrier is for those looking to improve culture around workplace safety, and improve Health & Safety compliance.
+Echo barrier is for those looking to improve the culture around workplace safety and improve health & safety compliance.

 Echo Barrier has sound proof barriers for use as temporary site fencing as well as sound absorbing tents for gensets and other noisy construction and manufacturing machinery.